beintmann/dependencyMapper/README.md

 # DependencyMapper

-A tool to store and analyze the dependencies between geospatial datasets, databases, services, applications and servers
+A tool to store and analyze the dependencies between geospatial datasets, databases, services, applications and servers.

 Can be used to answer the following questions:
 - Which applications are impacted if database XY has downtime during a migration?